WACO Alumni Gifts Athletic Training and Community Fitness Center

 Education from the University of Iowa in 1986.
 Kaufman is the Chief Executive Officer and President

-of AthletiCo Ltd. AtletiCo has more than 380 athletic training and physical therapy location across the
+of Athletico Ltd. Athletico has 380 physical therapy location across the United States.

 ###